The first step to obtaining financial aid is simple, but critical.

 One of the most critical steps in the financial aid process is filling out and submitting the federal government's Free Application for Federal

 Student Aid (FAFSA).
-All need-based aid (e.g., grants and low-interest student loans) are awarded based on FAFSA information.
+All need-based aid (e.g., grants and low-interest student loans) is awarded based on each student's FAFSA information.

 Steps to Apply for Federal Student Aid